 Associate of Public Health Degree

-The associate of applied science degree in public health provides the initial coursework to prepare students for a career in public health.
+The associate of public health provides the initial coursework to prepare students for a career in public health.
 Public health is an exciting area of practice which takes a population-based focus to health.
 Individuals in this field interpret community data to determine health needs and intervention priorities.
 In addition to needs assessment, they work with community leaders to plan, implement, and evaluate community health education interventions such as smoking cessation, chronic and infectious disease awareness campaigns, vaccination programs, and family planning and prenatal care initiatives.
 This program is ideal for those who like to work with the public, yet who also like to take the broader view of how to promote the health of communities and groups of citizens.

-The associate degree program fully articulates with the bachelor of public health degree program offered at the main NMSU campus in the Department of Health Science, which also offers the master of public health at the graduate level.
-The courses in this associate of applied science in public health curriculum at DACC will meet the majority of NMSU’s general education degree requirements and are designed to give students a full overview of what public health and community health education practice is all about.
-There are no special admissions criteria for this program, but prospective majors should arrange an initial degree advising session with a health occupations faculty member in the Arts, Humanities and Social Sciences Division.
+The associate degree program fully articulates with the bachelor of public health program offered at NMSU-Las Cruces campus in the Department of Public Health Science, which also offers the master of public health at the graduate level.
+The courses in this associate of public health curriculum at DACC will meet the majority of NMSU’s General Education degree requirements and are designed to give students a full overview of public health and community health education.
+There are no special admissions criteria for this program, but prospective majors should arrange an initial degree advising session with a public health faculty member in the Arts, Humanities and Social Sciences Division.
 The faculty member will also be able to advise students regarding choices for elective courses.

 NOTE: The Associate Degree in Public Health and the Community Health Worker Certificate may be obtained entirely online.

 CHSS 101.
 Overview of Health and Community Services